 Near-average protein.
 Near-average fat.
 And above-average carbs when compared to a typical dry dog food.

-Pronature Dog Food is a grain-based kibble using a moderate amount of chicken or lamb meals as its main sources of animal protein, thus earning the brand 3 stars.
+Pronature Original Dog Food is a plant-based kibble using a moderate amount of chicken or lamb meals as its main sources of animal protein, thus earning the brand 3 stars.

 A Final Word